virgili0/Virgilio/content/purgatorio/fundamentals/jupyter-notebook.md

 See [**Jupyter Notebook Tips, Tricks, and Shortcuts**](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/)

-### Notebooks Examples
+## Notebooks Examples

 Spread across the Web you can probably find hundreds of thousands of Jupyter Notebooks, but how do you navigate them all in an organized way?

-Luckily someone did this job before Virgil, and created this incredible resource:
+Luckily someone did this job before Virgilio, and created this incredible resource:

 [**A gallery of interesting Jupyter Notebooks**](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks)

 Take your time and explore this rich repository, you will surely find something that interests you!

-### Conclusions
+## Conclusions

 You should now be fully aware of the various options you have to use the Jupyter Notebooks, both in their "basic" version, both within the JupyterLab IDE, and by exploiting the free power of Google thanks to the Colaboratory!